jvasquel/-Leicon-based-sentiment-analysis./README.md

 # Lexicon-based-sentiment-analysis.
-a simple application for the detection of feelings in texts based on the lexicon approach.
+A simple application for the detection of feelings in texts based on the lexicon approach for spanish language.